Climate change: terms and definitions

 A conference of the parties (COP or CoP), broadly speaking, is the supreme governing body of an international convention (also known as a treaty).
 Representatives from member states of the convention comprise the COP.
 Their concern is the treaty’s implementation, and they make decisions in order to support this.

 COPs are not just used for conventions on climate change—they might also focus on treaties about nuclear weapons, hazardous chemicals, or tobacco, to name a few—but the United Nations Climate Change Conference (UNFCCC) is held annually and has been since 1992.
-COP28 will be held from November to December 2023 in Dubai.
+COP30 was held in Brazil in November 2025.

 Ecosystem engineer